QuiteAFancyEmerald/Holy-Unblocker/CONTRIBUTING.md

 5. **Push Your Changes**: Push your changes to your forked repository.
 6. **Create a Pull Request**: Submit a pull request to the main repository, providing a clear description of the changes and why they are necessary.

-Thank you for contributing to Holy Unblocker!
+Thank you for contributing to InvisiProxy!
 We appreciate your help in making our project better.